Curious about the next “it” beverage? Look no further: It’s called matcha green tea — and the health benefits are astounding!

 Research has shown that green tea consumption can reduce the risk of cancer.
 Some of the specific cancers where risk reduction has been scientifically demonstrated include:

-- Bladder Cancer: A study of 882 women showed that the risk of urinary bladder cancer was significantly reduced in women who consumed matcha.
+- Bladder cancer: A study of 882 women showed that the risk of urinary bladder cancer was significantly reduced in women who consumed matcha.
+(2)

+- Breast cancer: A meta-analysis of multiple observational studies found that women who drank the most green tea had a 22 percent lower risk of developing breast cancer.
+Also, they had a lower chance of breast cancer consuming green tea compared to consuming black tea.
+(3)

+- Colon and rectal cancers: A study of 69,710 Chinese women aged 40 to 70 years old found that green tea drinkers had a 57 percent lower risk of colorectal cancer.
+An inverse association with regular tea drinking was also observed for rectal cancers.
 (4)

-- Breast cancer: A meta-analysis of multiple observational studies found that women who drank the most green tea had a 22% lower risk of developing breast cancer.
-Also, a lower chance of breast cancer consuming green tea compared to consuming black tea.
+- Prostate cancer: One large study found that Japanese men who drank five or more cups of green tea per day had a 48 percent lower risk of developing prostate cancer.
 (5)

-- Colon & rectal cancers: A study of 69,710 Chinese women aged 40 to 70 years old found that green tea drinkers had a 57% lower risk of colorectal cancer.
-An inverse association with regular tea drinking was also observed for rectal cancers.
-(6)

-- Prostate cancer: One large study found that Japanese men who drank 5 or more cups of green tea per day had a 48% lower risk of developing prostate cancer.
-(7)

-According to the National Cancer Institute (NCI), the catechins in matcha green tea (EGCG, EGC, ECG, and EC) are so powerful that they may actually help prevent cancer.
-(8) While it might seem outrageous that regularly drinking something as common as green tea can put you at a lesser risk, it’s not that far-fetched.
+According to the National Cancer Institute (NCI), the catechins in matcha green tea (EGCG, EGC, ECG and EC) are so powerful that they may actually help prevent cancer, potentially making match one of the top natural cancer treatment options out there.
+(6) While it might seem outrageous that regularly drinking something as common as green tea can put you at a lesser risk, it’s not that far-fetched.
 The NCI provides the following explanation:

 - Tea polyphenols have been shown to inhibit tumor cell development and induce apoptosis (cancer cell destruction) in laboratory and animal studies.